Smith or Kohli? Who is world’s best batsman, Finch begins debate

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: Comeback star Steve Smith is the world’s best batsman in the eyes of Australia captain Aaron Finch.
+LONDON: Comeback star Steve Smith is the world’s best batsman in the eyes of Australia captain Aaron Finch, writes Khalid Hussain.

 Finch’s announcement that Smith, who has returned to strengthen the Australian team after serving a ban, is the best batter in international across all three formats won’t be taken lightly by the India, whom they play in a mouth-watering World Cup game here at The Oval on Sunday (today).